 In general HMOs should have:

-- An adequate means of space heating must be provided in each letting and in bathrooms, whether shared or not
+- an adequate means of space heating in each letting and in bathrooms, whether shared or not

-- All baths, showers, wash hand basins and sinks must be fitted with taps supplying cold water and a constant supply of hot water
+- all baths, showers, wash hand basins and sinks fitted with taps supplying cold water and a constant supply of hot water

 - adequate number of bathrooms, toilets and wash hand basins for personal washing for the number of persons sharing those facilities and, where reasonably practicable, there must be a wash hand basin with appropriate splash back in each unit